stefnotch/stefnotch.github.io/web/COOP and COEP Service Worker/Readme.md

 Then, place the service worker right next to the script above and call it `sw.js`.
 The important part is that every time the `fetch` event listener is invoked, we replace the response with one where the COOP/COEP headers are set.
 All the other parts are optional.

+Do make sure that the service worker gets served from the topmost directory, right where the `index.html` of the website is.
+This makes sure that the service worker's scope includes all the files on your site.

 ```js
 // sw.js
 self.addEventListener("install", function () {